bmatthews1/Ray_Trace_GLSL/README.md

 ## Project Structure:
 All primary Code lives in the root directory.
 Each file is self-contained with the exception of the libraries.

-Commonly used GLSL code are placed into headers and footers to prevent code bloat
+Commonly used GLSL code segments are placed into headers and footers to prevent code bloat

 Libraries:
 * **Den.js** A Library that wraps WebGL and provides useful abstractions of WebGL architecture such as compiling shader programs and linking textures and attributes